Merlynston Creek Park Development - Stage 1

 Merlynston Linear Park Development - Stage 1 works were implemented between 2014 and 2016.

-See Merlynston Linear Park - Development (Stage 2) for works carried out in the second phase of this project.
+See Merlynston Linear Park Development - Stage 2 for works being carried out in the second phase of this project.

 Background: Merlynston Creek Park Development Plan

-The Merlynston Creek Park Draft Development Plan was developed with the input of the Merlynston Sustainability Group and Melbourne Water, and was endorsed by Council in March 2015.
+The Merlynston Creek Park Draft Development Plan (PDF 880Kb) was developed with the input of the Merlynston Sustainability Group and Melbourne Water, and was endorsed by Council in March 2015.

 The plan is long term plan to improve this open space over several years and is dependent on funding being available to achieve the overall vision.

 The vision for the Merlynston Creek Park is to reinvigorate the network of parks along the corridor by providing a diversity of experiences for our community and providing valuable habitats.
 The aim is to provide a well designed space close to home for people to exercise, walk their dogs, socialise, relax, play, connect with others and nature, and to overall improve the liveability of Merlynston.

 - To improve the pedestrian and bike links through the area

 - A playspace to complement the parkour structure (the yellow balls) on the corner of Lily/Guilfoyle Streets, including shelter and natural play

 - Small play and potentially exercise sites in various locations along the network of parks

 - Community orchards - this will be dependent on the community being actively engaged in caring for the orchards